academic-initiative/research-challenge-2021/README.md

 ## Eligibility

-Graduate students, or advanced undergraduate students with experience or high interest in research, at least 18 years old and studying full- or part-time at any of the participating universities are eligible to participate.
+Graduate students, including advanced undergraduate students with experience or high interest in research, at least 18 years old and studying full- or part-time at any of the participating universities are eligible to participate.
 We will be asking you to form teams of 1-5 students.
 You can create a team among yourselves or join a team through the team-building Slack channel created for this event.

 Participating universities
 - [MIT](https://web.mit.edu)